Academic and legal responses to the Gaza genocide

 Numerous scholars and legal experts have made assessments of the conduct of Israel in the Gaza genocide.
 Since late 2023, a growing number of experts have accused the Israeli government of committing genocide in Gaza, including within the fields of genocide studies, Holocaust studies, history, and international law.

 In late 2023, the Canadian Broadcasting Corporation reported that "A growing number of academics, legal scholars and governments are accusing the Israeli government of carrying out a genocide".
 In December 2024, MSNBC anchorman Ayman Mohyeldin and his producer Basel Hamdan said "a growing list of genocide scholars and international law experts" describe Israeli actions as genocide.
-In June 2024, human rights lawyer Susan Akram said, "The opposition [to designating Israel's war in Gaza a genocide] is political, as there is consensus amongst the international human rights legal community, many other legal and political experts, including many Holocaust scholars, that Israel is committing genocide in Gaza".

 Academic assessments

 There is a growing consensus among genocide and Holocaust scholars, international legal experts, human rights organisations, and governments that Israel's actions in Gaza constitute genocide.
 Israel and its supporters deny the accusation.